icons8/lunacy-docs/docs/prototyping.md

 The easiest way to create a prototype is to add a link between two artboards.
 The procedure is as follows:

-1. On the first artboard, select an object the user will interact with (say, a button).
+1. On the first artboard, select a layer the user will interact with (say, a button).
 2. In the Inspector panel, click + in the **Prototyping** section.
 A prototyping link appears.
 3. Point the cursor over the second artboard and click to set the link.
 To define the target artboard you can also use the **Target** dropdown list in the **Prototyping** section (see the demo below).